 My first quilt was a log cabin which sat a long time after most of the blocks had been made.
 Then one day I decided to get it out and finish it, and haven't stopped since.

 I love the fabrics and how they combine.
 I love (and need) the discipline of starting a project that seems like it will take forever and seeing it through.
 I love working with my hands and creating something that is tangible and visible.

 Just as Walter Hook took inspiration from many subjects and mediums, Hooked on Art transforms Bonner School into a gathering of delights for the eyes, ears, tastebuds, and the soul.
 For the ears, the sweet sound of music.

-The Childbloom Guitar Quartet perform complex acoustic instrumental arrangements of world, jazz, and classical pieces, spanning sounds from Bach to Bossa Nova.
+The Childbloom Bella Chorda Guitar Ensemble performs complex acoustic instrumental arrangements of world, jazz, and classical pieces, spanning sounds from Bach to Bossa Nova.
 The members of the classical guitar quartet are Duggan Backhouse-Prentiss, Arthur Befumo, and Jenna and Jamie Wevers, under the direction of Childbloom Guitar Program Director and Instructor Nathan Zavalney.
 They have been performing in Missoula since 2006 in a variety of venues including Montana Public Radio, Out to Lunch, River City Roots Festival, Big Sky Film Festival, the Missoula Art Museum, and Missoula First Night.